Original six frigates of the United States Navy: Purpose

 Piracy against American merchant shipping had not been a problem when under the protection of the Royal Navy prior to the Revolutionary War, but after the Revolutionary War the "Barbary States" of Algiers, Tripoli, and Tunis felt they could harass American merchant ships without penalty.
 Additionally, after the French Revolutionary War began, Britain and France both began interdicting and seizing American merchantmen trading with the other nation.
 Lacking a proper navy, the American government could do little to prevent such seizures.

 The formation of a naval force had been a topic of debate in the new American republic for years.
 Opponents argued that building a navy would only lead to calls for a navy department, and the staff to operate it.
 This would further lead to more appropriations of funds, which would eventually spiral out of control, giving birth to a "self-feeding entity".
 Those opposed to a navy felt that payment of tribute to the Barbary States and economic sanctions against Britain and France were a better alternative.

 In 1793, Portugal reached a peace agreement with Algeria, ending its blockade of the Mediterranean, thus allowing Algerian ships back into the Atlantic Ocean.
 By late in the year, eleven American merchant ships had been captured.
-This, combined with the continuing seized of American merchantmen by European powers, finally led President George Washington to request Congress to authorize a navy.
+This, combined with the continuing seizure of American merchantmen by European powers, finally led President George Washington to request Congress to authorize a navy.

 On January 2, 1794, by a narrow margin of 46–44, the House of Representatives voted to authorize building a navy and formed a committee to determine the size, cost, and type of ships to be built.
 Secretary of War Henry Knox submitted proposals to the committee outlining the design and cost of warships.
 To appease the strong opposition to the upcoming bill, the Federalist Party inserted a clause into the bill that would bring an abrupt halt to the construction of the ships should the United States reach a peace agreement with Algiers.